- Weight Gain Shockers Slideshow Pictures

 - The Best Diet Tips Ever Slideshow Pictures

-- What are the uses for liraglutide injection (Saxenda)?
+- What is Saxenda?
+What are the uses for Saxenda?

 - What are the side effects of liraglutide injection (Saxenda)?

 - What is the dosage for liraglutide injection (Saxenda)?

 - Which drugs or supplements interact with liraglutide injection (Saxenda)?

 - Is liraglutide injection (Saxenda) safe to take if I'm pregnant or breastfeeding?